wednesdayayay/Scrawl/README.md

 you can also use a keyboard to interact with almost all of the scrawl parameters you can use MIDI, keyboard and a mouse all together

+I will be trying to use [] brakets to represent paramenter/variable names below they may be a little expanded in some cases like [backgroundcolor1] instead of [bcolor1].
+However in the MIDI/keyboard map I will be using the variable names as they appear in the code just for ease of finding.

+/// MIDI map
+//top row of knobs on nano kontrol (left to right)
+16
+17
+18
+19
+20
+21
+22
+23
+62

+//sliders on nano kontrol (left to right)
+120
+121
+122
+123
+124
+125
+126
+127
+119

+//toggle buttons (top and bottom row left to right top first bottom second) 64
+32

+65
+33

+66
+34

+67
+35

+68
+36

+69
+37

+70
+38

+39
+55

+61
+60

+//6 buttons on the left side of unit (<<, >, >>, loop, stop, record) 43 <<
+44 >
+42 >>
+41 loop
+45 stop
+46 record

+///keyboard map
+paint mode [erase] s = paint | on x = paint off brush on/off [drawing]

 basic operation is as follows

   - mouse XY is used for most positioning
-  - [Mouse MIDI] can also be used for more of an etcher sketch kind of feel
+  - [Mouse MIDI CC's X-22 Y-23] can also be used for more of an etcher sketch kind of feel
-  - left mouse button pressed(in [paint mode MIDI]) will draw onto the screen otherwise you will not see the "brush"
+  - left mouse button pressed(in [paint mode MIDI CC 70]) will draw onto the screen otherwise you will not see the "brush"
-  - unless [drawing] or [brushpreview] are on
+  - unless [drawing CC 38] or [brushpreview CC 46] are on
-  - [drawing] allows for a simulated mouse press works in and out of paint mode
+  - [drawing CC 38] allows for a simulated mouse press works in and out of paint mode
-  - [brushpreview] allows you to see the brush cursor (currently can't be mirrored) while in and out ofpaint mode and not draw in the frame buffer.
+  - [brushpreview CC 46] allows you to see the brush cursor (currently can't be mirrored) while in and out ofpaint mode and not draw in the frame buffer.
   - this can be a little weird at first it should be more obvious why it is set up this way in the demo video
   - [Mouse cursor] a = OFF / z = ON | you can turn the mouse cursor on and off.
 I may eventually have the program start with it off but it can be helpful especially when getting to know the program
   - [fill MIDI] D = don't fill / C = Fill | you can turn the fill on and off for the brush